hojelse/using-algs4/README.md

 **If VS Code doesn't recognize `import edu.princeton.cs.algs4.*;`**

 make sure algs4.jar is under *referenced libraries* in the *java projects* tab in the explorer, like the image below.
-This will add a *.vscode* folder containing a file containing some pointer to the jar.
+This will add a *.vscode* folder containing a file containing some pointer to the jar file.

 ![vscode.png](readme-images/vscode.png)